Best Ladder Hooks for Garage Walls

 How much weight can a ladder hook hold?

 It depends on the specific product.
-The hooks in this article range from 50 lb manufacturer-listed (the 6-pack J-hooks, the FastTrack hook) to undocumented heavy-duty material specs (the USA-made pair, the Comfecto 2-pack, the 4-hook horizontal set).
+The hooks in this article range from 50 lb manufacturer-listed (the Heavy Duty 6-Pack J-Hooks and the Rubbermaid FastTrack hook) to undocumented heavy-duty material specs (the Wall Mount Ladder Utility Hangers, the Comfecto 2-Pack, and the Ladder Hanger Set of 4).
 Always check the listing for an explicit per-hook or per-pair lb figure where available, and use the material spec (1/2″ solid bar stock vs. bent rod) as a secondary signal.

 Do extension ladders need two hooks or one?